forcedotcom/mobile-ui-elements/README.md

     Supported attributes include:
     - `sobject`: (Required) Type of sobject that you would like to store in this cache.
-    - `fieldstoindex`: (Optional) Addition fields (given by their name) that you want to have indexes on.
+    - `fieldstoindex`: (Optional) Additional fields (given by their name) that must be indexed on the soup.
+    - `autocreate`: (Optional) Auto create the soup once required fields are set.
     - `cacheReady`: Returns a promise to track store cache creation progress.
     - `cache`: Returns an instance of Force.StoreCache when it's ready to store/retrieve data.
     - `cacheForOriginals`: Returns an instance of Force.StoreCache to be used to keep data copy for conflict resolution.